 - 1. Classify modern and futuristic database applications based on size and complexity - 2.
 Design a database from an Universe of Discourse, using ER diagrams - 3.
 Map ER model into Relations and to normalize the relations - 4.
 Create a physical database from a design using DDL statements with appropriate key, domain and referential integrity constraints - 5.
-Analyze different ways of writing a query and justify which is the effective and efficient way
+Aanalyze different ways of writing a query and justify which is the effective and efficient way - 6.
+Compare and contrast various indexing strategies in different database systems and list key challenges in advanced database systems and to critique how they differ from traditional database systems.

-INTRODUCTION:History-purpose-view of Data-Database languages-Data Models-Data Storage and Querying-Transaction management-Database Architecture-Two tier-Three tier-Database users and Authorization.
+INTRODUCTION: History-purpose-view of Data-Database languages-Data Models-Data Storage and Querying-Transaction management-Database Architecture-Two tier-Three tier-Database users and Authorization.